-Pledges and Accounts Receivable
+Accounts Receivable

 The Foundation's pledges are contributions from individuals and corporations which are available for general or specific uses.
 The Foundation provides for expected credit losses on pledges and accounts receivable based on analysis of specific donors or customers, age of past due amounts, and expected impact of future events.
 It is the Foundation's policy to charge off uncollectible pledges and accounts receivable when management determines the receivable will not be collected.
-At December 31, 2023 and 2022, management provided a full allowance for past due pledges of \$95,313 (see Note 3).
-Management has determined that accounts receivable are fully collectable; accordingly, no allowance has been recorded.
-Accounts receivable totaled \$1,601 at December 31, 2021.
+Management has determined that accounts receivable are fully collectible; accordingly, no allowance has been recorded.
+Accounts receivable totaled \$12,848 at December 31, 2022 and was deemed to be fully collectible.